 Why Move?
 Also To Downsize!

-For a while we didn’t really know what to do about it.
+For a while, we didn’t really know what to do about it.
 It’s not like we’re going to close off rooms or knock down portions of the house, right?
 One obvious option would be to move somewhere nearby into a smaller house, but it felt like a lot of trouble to pack up and move just to be in a smaller home but not have the warmer year-round weather that we were looking for.
-So we would daydream about moving into a smaller house in Florida, and then we’d talk ourselves out of it because we had planned on this being a longterm house and a longterm community for us – and you know how hard it is for me (John “Spreadsheets For Days” Petersik) to deviate from a longterm plan!
+So we would daydream about moving into a smaller house in Florida, and then we’d talk ourselves out of it because we had planned on this home being a long-term house and a long-term community for us – and you know how hard it is for me, John “Spreadsheets For Days” Petersik, to deviate from a plan!

 It still doesn’t make changing plans easy.
 Because as much as we love the duplex, we love our Richmond house and our beach house even more.
 So it’s not lost on us that this is a BIG change.
 We don’t want to seem like we’re downplaying it.
 But if we’ve been doing all this talking about downsizing and simplifying, and for the last few years we’ve been yearning for a more warm and walkable lifestyle… it just felt like the time to go for it instead of putting it off and talking ourselves out of it.